-^{1.} The decrease in commitments due within one year mainly relates to finalisation of contracts including construction contracts for The decrease in commitments due within one year mainly relates to finalisation of contracts including construction contracts for Investment in Gungahilin School Infrastructure and Schools for the Future - Caroline Chisholm Centre - Centre for Innovation and Learning.
-The increase in commitments between one to five years and greater than five years is primarily due to contract commitments for the North Gungahilin P-6 School.
-The decrease in the commitments of between one to five years mainly relates to the expiration of a number of new and existing
+The decrease in commitments due within one year mainly relates to finalisation of contracts including construction contracts for investment in Grangatilit School infrastructure and Schools for the School - Cardine Childrate Contre - Centre for Investment Learning.
+The increase in commitments between due to five years and greater than five years is primarily due to contract.
+The decrease in the commitments of between due to five years many relates to the excitation of a number of new and existing centracts in June 2019.